janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-6.md

 - A single domino covers 1 B&W space.
 - 31 Dominos = 31 B&W spaces
 - This implies that there aren't enough spaces for 31 dominos to fit onto the board

+### 6.4 Ants on a Triangle - Incomplete (unverified)
+> There are three ants on different vertices of a triangle.
+What is the probability of collision (between any two or all of them) if they start walking on the sides of the triangle?
+Assume that each ant randomly picks a direction, with either direction being equally likely to be chosen, and that they walk at the same speed.
+> Similarly, find the probability of collision with n ants on an n-vertex polygon.

+- The probability of ant meeting another ant is the probability of it moving in that direction and the probability of that other ant also going in that direction
+- Since the probabilities are equal (0.5) then the chance is 0.5 * 0.5 = 0.125
+- The probability of two ants colliding and the other one walking freely is the sum of the events
+- The probability of an ant not colliding is the probability of it choosing a direction * the probability of the end on the other end of the vertex not choosing that direction
+	- The probabilities are equal so 0.5 * 0.5 = 0.125
+- Therefore the probability of 1 collision and 1 no collision = 0.125 + 0.125 = 0.25

+### 6.5 Jugs of Water
+> You have a five-quart jug, a three-quart jug, and an unlimited supply of water (but no measuring cups).
+How would you come up with exactly four quarts of water?
+Note that the jugs are oddly shaped, such that filling up exactly "half" of the jug would be impossible.

+The first number indicates the number of quarts in the 5-quart jug and the second, the 3-quart jug
+1. 0 0
+2. 5 0 (filled up 5q)
+3. 2 3 (dropped 3 into 3q)
+4. 0 3 (emptied 5q)
+5. 3 0 (put 3 into 5q)
+6. 3 3 (filled up 3q)
+7. 5 1 (put 2 into 5q)
+8. 0 1 (emptied 5q)
+9. 1 0 (put 1 into 5q)
+10. 1 3 (filled up 3q)
+11. 4 0 (put 3 into 5q) - done, easy peazy